Leica M9 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M9 does not offer wifi capability.
+In contrast, the M9 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M9 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the M9 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the A7R III was followed by the Sony A7R IV.
 Further information on the features and operation of the M9 and A7R III can be found, respectively, in the Leica M9 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica M9 and the Sony A7R III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.